facebook/create-react-app/template/README.md

 ### Install React Bootstrap

-React Bootstrap is not a dependency for using React however it is a popular alternative for integrating Bootstrap with React apps.
-It can be integrated with Create React App workflow following three steps:
+You don’t have to use React Bootstrap together with React but it is a popular library for integrating Bootstrap with React apps.
+If you need it, you can integrate it with Create React App by following these steps:

 **Step 1.** Install React Bootstrap and Bootstrap from NPM.
 React Bootstrap does not include Bootstrap CSS so this needs to be installed as well.